cogs cogs

 radar

-I've set this little nook up to house some of my old Steam reviews, and some jabber about other stuff I've enjoyed enough to have an opinion on!
-I'm gonna begin with a review of the truly excellent "Star Traders: Frontiers" - actually it's more of a stupid little song, but people seemed to find it funny!
-It's not that helpful as a review, but if you've played the game, and have watched old Southpark episodes, then you might get the joke!
+I've put this page up to house some of my old Steam reviews, and some jabber about other stuff I've enjoyed enough to have an opinion on!
+I'm gonna begin with a review of the truly excellent "Star Traders" - actually it's more of a stupid little song, but people seemed to find it funny!
+It's not that helpful as a review, but if you've played the game, and have watched old Southpark episodes, then you might find it amusing!

 Star Traders: Frontiers